Are You Ready to Fly

-"Are You Ready to Fly" is a song by Zambian-born singer Rozalla from her second album, Everybody's Free (1992).
-The song achieved a certain success in many countries, including the United States, where it topped the Billboard Hot Dance Club Play chart.
-It first charted in the UK in 1992, reaching number 14.
-The single was also a hit across continental Europe, peaking within the top five in Belgium, Denmark and Spain.
+"Are You Ready to Fly" is a song by Zambian-born singer Rozalla, released in February 1992 by Pulse 8 as a single from her second album, Everybody's Free (1992).
+The song was written by Nigel Swanston and Tim Cox, and produced by Band of Gypsies.
+It achieved a certain success in many countries, including the United States, where it topped the Billboard Hot Dance Club Play chart.
+The single reached number 14 on the UK Singles Chart and was also a hit across continental Europe, peaking within the top five in Belgium, Denmark and Spain.
+New York City-based director Ed Steinberg directed its music video.
 The song won an award in the category "Best Single of the Year" on the 1993 Hi-NRG Music Awards in New York.

 In 1995, the song was covered by German happy hardcore band Dune with reasonable success in Germany, Switzerland and the Netherlands.

 Critical reception

-Larry Flick from Billboard wrote that "the furor surrounding Rozalla's No. 1 hit, "Everybody's Free", has hardly started to subside, and she launches into an equally delightful trip into the realm between rave and hi-NRG."
+Larry Flick from Billboard magazine wrote, "The furor surrounding Rozalla's No. 1 hit, 'Everybody's Free', has hardly started to subside, and she launches into an equally delightful trip into the realm between rave and hi-NRG."
 He noted further that the song "benefits from a plethora of strong remixes that work just about every format angle imaginable.
 An instant club smash."
 Amy Linden from Entertainment Weekly described it as "incandescent".
 A reviewer from Music & Media commented that "the Zimbabwean singer takes off for another flight to the top.
 This third single in her bouncing pop/dance style completes her hat trick."

-Andy Beevers from Music Week stated that the song "is in much the same vein" as "Faith (In The Power Of Love)" and "Everybody's Free (To Feel Good)".
-James Hamilton from the magazine's RM Dance Update deemed it "another Yazz-style smoothly soaring and shuffling galloper".
-Charles Aaron from Spin stated that "the beats are really, really fast and the synths occasionally sinister, so this is technicially techno, but it's more like soul salvation raving in the wilderness."
-Sylvia Patterson from Smash Hits called it a "hugely merrily Italo-House piano-filled frollicker not unlike Everybody's Free except slightly less manic and even more singable."
+Andy Beevers from Music Week stated that the song "is in much the same vein" as "Faith (In the Power of Love)" and "Everybody's Free (To Feel Good)".
+James Hamilton from the Record Mirror Dance Update deemed it "another Yazz-style smoothly soaring and shuffling galloper".
+Charles Aaron from Spin found that "the beats are really, really fast and the synths occasionally sinister, so this is technicially techno, but it's more like soul salvation raving in the wilderness."
+Sylvia Patterson from Smash Hits called it a "hugely merrily Italo-House piano-filled frollicker not unlike 'Everybody's Free' except slightly less manic and even more singable."